 This project will duplicate portions of track and stations between Greensborough and Diamond Creek Stations.
+A shared path has been committed by DoT between Greensborough and Eltham with construction commencing in late 2022.
 As part of this project, additional crossing points for pedestrians and cyclists have been proposed.